Designing Ambient Interaction for Calm Domestic Experiences

 The artwork was often perceived as personal rather than mechanical, indicating that even simple ambient interactions can create a sense of connection.

 Some participants initially found the responsiveness unexpected, but quickly adapted, with the interaction becoming more comforting over time.
-This suggests a transition from surprise to familiarity, which is important when designing ambient systems for long term use.
+This suggests initial surprise transitioned to comforting familiarity over time.

 Participants also expressed strong interest in customization, particularly in color selection, highlighting the importance of personal preference in shaping emotional engagement and long term satisfaction.